In a world where religious authority was not often challenged, Martin Luther became an important voice of dissent.

 Martin Luther was born on November 10, 1483, in Eisleben, Saxony, in what is now Germany.

-His father, Hans Luther, was a miner and later a smelter owner, while his mother, Margarethe, came from a small but respectable family.
+His father, Hans Luther, was a miner and later a smelter owner, and his mother, Margarethe, came from a small but respectable family.

-Determined to see his son rise above the life of a miner, Hans Luther planned for Martin to become a lawyer.
+Hans Luther was determined to see his son rise above the life of a miner, so planned for Martin to become a lawyer.

-Martin began his education at a local school in Mansfeld, where he learned reading, writing, and Latin.
+Martin had begun his education at a local school in Mansfeld, where he learned reading and writing, as well as Latin.

-In 1497, he was sent to Magdeburg to attend a school run by the Brethren of the Common Life, a lay religious order that emphasized piety and simplicity.
+In 1497, he was sent to Magdeburg to attend a school run by the Brethren of the Common Life, which was a lay religious order that emphasised piety and simplicity.

 After a year in Magdeburg, Luther moved to Eisenach to continue his studies.

-In 1501, at the age of 17, he enrolled at the University of Erfurt, one of the leading universities in Germany at the time.
+In 1501, at the age of 17, he enrolled at the University of Erfurt, which was one of the leading universities in Germany at the time.

-He received his Bachelor's degree in 1502 and his Master's degree in 1505, excelling in his studies of the liberal arts.
+He had received his Bachelor's degree in 1502 and his Master's degree in 1505, and excelled in his studies of the liberal arts.

 However, Luther's life took a dramatic turn in July 1505 when, during a thunderstorm, he was nearly struck by lightning.

-Terrified, he vowed to become a monk if he survived, a promise he fulfilled by entering the Augustinian monastery in Erfurt just two weeks later.
+Terrified, he vowed to become a monk if he survived, a promise that he had fulfilled by entering the Augustinian monastery in Erfurt just two weeks later.

-Luther's decision to become a monk marked the beginning of his theological education.
+Luther's decision to become a monk was the beginning of his theological education.

-He was ordained as a priest in 1507 and began to study theology at the University of Erfurt.
+He was ordained as a priest in 1507 and had begun to study theology at the University of Erfurt.

 In 1508, he was sent to the newly founded University of Wittenberg to teach theology.